Dimensional transmutation from non-Hermiticity

-Since the Bloch eigenstates that define the original BZ are highly distorted by non-Hermitian pumping, all ``bulk'' properties such as band topology, transport and geometry will be radically modified.
-To correctly characterize them, it is necessary to construct the effective BZ where the spatially non-uniform pumped eigenstates are ``equilibrated'' to approximately resemble Bloch states~\cite{yang2019auxiliary,lee2020unraveling}.
+Since the Bloch eigenstates that define the original BZ are highly distorted by non-Hermitian pumping (directed amplification), all ``bulk'' properties such as band topology, transport and geometry will be radically modified.
+To correctly characterize them, it is necessary to construct the effective BZ where the spatially non-uniform pumped eigenstates are ``equilibrated'' to approximately resemble Bloch states.
+This equilibration is mathematically a transformation to a basis where the NHSE is eliminated - in that basis, the couplings appear symmetrized and the NHSE no longer acts~\cite{yang2019auxiliary,lee2020unraveling}.
 The simplest illustrative example, well-known in the NHSE literature, is the 1D ``Hatano-Nelson'' chain with asymmetric nearest-neighbor couplings $h_{\pm\hat x}=he^{\mp\kappa}$ (Fig.~\ref{fig:1}a)~ \cite{HN1996prl,HN1997prb,PhysRevB.92.094204,claes2020skin}.
-Under OBCs, its eigenstates assume the boundary-localized form $\psi_\text{HN}(x)\sim e^{-\kappa x}$, which can be ``equilibrated'' into the bulk through a basis rescaling operator $\Gamma$: $c^\dagger_x\rightarrow e^{\kappa x} c^\dagger_x$, $c_x\rightarrow e^{-\kappa x} c_x$.
+Under OBCs, its eigenstates assume the boundary-localized form $\psi_\text{HN}(x)\sim e^{-\kappa x}$[Fig.~\ref{fig:1}a (balls increasing in size)], which can be ``equilibrated'' into the bulk through a basis rescaling operator $\Gamma$: $c^\dagger_x\rightarrow e^{\kappa x} c^\dagger_x$, $c_x\rightarrow e^{-\kappa x} c_x$.
+(We write $\Gamma_{j}$ for $\Gamma$ corresponding to a boundary in the $j$-th direction).
 At the same time, $\Gamma$ also ``balances'' the equilibrated couplings, as shown in Fig.~\ref{fig:1}a, as well as induce an effective complex deformed BZ viz. $c^\dagger_k=\sum_xe^{ikx}c^\dagger_x\rightarrow \sum_x e^{i(k-i\kappa)x}c^\dagger_x=\sum_x z(k)^xc^\dagger_x$ where $-i\log z(k)=k-i\kappa$ is the complexified momentum.
-In higher-dimensional lattices that can be decomposed into ``unentangled'' 1D chains i.e. a simple monoclinic 2D lattice (Fig.~\ref{fig:1}b), one can analogously apply an equilibration operator $\Gamma_j$ whenever OBCs are taken along the $j$-th direction.
+The assumption here is that, even though translation invariance is lost due to OBCs, the eigenmodes are still approximately labeled by appropriately discretized wavenumbers, albeit with an additional $e^{-\kappa x}$ spatial factor to account for NHSE accumulation.